Chinchero International Airport: History

 The idea of an airport in Chinchero began in 1978 when the Peruvian government decided to develop a new airport in the area, though plans were indefinitely delayed due to the internal conflict in Peru.
 As the conflict subsided, residents in the development area agreed to sell their land in 2011 and in 2012, President Ollanta Humala signed laws to allow the expropriation of land necessary for the airport.
 On 3 February 2017, President Pedro Pablo Kuczynski announced the beginning of the construction of the new Chinchero International Airport.

 Construction of the airport began in 2019.
 Peru and South Korea announced on 24 October 2019 that South Korea would collaborate on the construction of the airport, providing technical assistance.

 At the time of unveiling plans for the airport, the anticipated opening date was 2021.
 However, due to the COVID-19 pandemic in Peru, the opening of the airport was delayed to 2025.
 On 19 November 2021, Hyundai Engineering & Construction broke ground for the airport in a ceremony attended by the company's president Yoon Young-joon.

+In June 2024, construction delays pushed back the estimated completion date once again to September 2026, with accelerated completion possible by April 2026.

+In October 2024, Peruvian president Dina Boluarte signed an addendum to the construction contract, in which the scope of work for the Natividad de Chinchero Consortium was reduced to terminal construction.
+A bidding process for the construction of the runway and control tower will take place in 2025, with construction projected to take place in the first half of 2026.

 Plans

-Chincero is planned to operate around the clock and will open with the capacity to serve five million passengers annually.
+Chinchero is planned to operate around the clock and will open with the capacity to serve five million passengers annually.
 Expansion plans include an additional capacity of up to eight million passengers.